 Student Screening & Protocols

 Please note, masks are optional while inside Ballet Chelsea.
 Parents and visitors are welcome to sit in our waiting room or tour our space.
+We kindly ask that you sign our visitor log, located on the front, desk upon entry.

 Amy Fracker comes to Ballet Chelsea with over 30 years of nonprofit leadership experience, with in-depth experiences in nonprofit administration, fundraising, organizational change and program development.
 Amy has supported the arts at a variety of organizations including Riverside Art Center, Ella Sharp Museum, The Henry Ford, and the Jackson School of the Arts where she … Read more